-The vast majority of Year 12 students are expected to commence a three subject Advanced level programme.
-The school will also support some students, and those studying Further Maths, to study a fourth A-level.
+The vast majority of year 12 students are expected to commence a three subject Advanced level programme.
+The school will also support those students, and those studying Further Mathematics, who wish to study a fourth A level.

 - The Extended Project Qualification (EPQ)